 If spatial weighting terms are used, then the neighborhood comes into play.
-Considering the formulation of the inverse problem introduced in the precious tutorial on Tutorial 7 - Distributed Sources I: Volume Methods, the spatial weighting matrix V has diagonal terms, and off-diagonal terms.
+Considering the formulation of the inverse problem introduced in Tutorial 7 - Distributed Sources I: Volume Methods, the spatial weighting matrix V has diagonal terms, and off-diagonal terms.
 The diagonal terms can be used for e.g. depth weighting.
 Off-diagonal terms describe the influence of neighboring nodes in the grid or mesh.